diafygi/emailpk/README.md

 are not included in the encrypted message, so use that field if you do not want other recipients to see that recipient.

-5. A sender's public key is the only thing that is verified when decrypting a message (the surrounding email is not).
-This allows you to modify the sender's wrapped email to seem as if the encrypted message is coming from another email.
-In my opinion this is not a deal breaker because the reply function will send the encrypted email to the modified sender address (not your real address).
-I welcome ideas on how to better address this issue.

 ##Technical details

 ###External libraries